semarie/build-rust/README.md

 $ ./build.sh init
 ```

-This step uses `doas(1)` to install some packages.
-Please read the script to
+This step uses the SUDO command you chose in the first step to install some
-ensure you are happy with the commands that will be run as root.
+packages.
+Please read the script to ensure you are happy with the commands that
+will be run as root.

 Now run:
 ```